 - Work harder (more problems, more books, etc.).
-Less demanding than "Think harder" but also less effective in gaining understanding. - Work on more problems.
-Our textbook is perfect for this approach as it has solutions to all exercises. - Read other introductory books.
+Less demanding than "Think harder" but also less effective in gaining understanding. - Work on more problems. - Read more books.
 Different authors explain things differently and some may fit your way of understanding better.
 However be warned that "understanding" "gained" through reading (without much thinking) is the easiest to forget.